Markus-Hefner/Portfolio-Project-5/README.md

 * Describe your dataset.
 Choose a dataset of reasonable size to avoid exceeding the repository's maximum size and to have a shorter model training time.
 If you are doing an image recognition project, we suggest you consider using an image shape that is 100px × 100px or 50px × 50px, to ensure the model meets the performance requirement but is smaller than 100Mb for a smoother push to GitHub.
 A reasonably sized image set is ~5000 images, but you can choose ~10000 lines for numeric or textual data.

 The dataset contains information about AI developers over 500 days.
+It contains the following variables

 | Variable | Meaning | Unit |
 | :-----: | :----- | :-----|